kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

    - https://github.com/kubernetes/kubernetes/issues/125579
    - https://github.com/kubernetes/kubernetes/issues/127793

-Hence, it is necessary to handle the updates in the compute capacity in a graceful fashion across the cluster, than adopting to reset the cluster components to achieve the same.
+Hence, it is necessary to handle capacity updates gracefully across the cluster, rather than resetting the cluster components to achieve the same outcome.

 Also, given that the capability to live-resize a node exists in the Linux and Windows kernels, enabling the kubelet to be aware of the underlying changes in the node's compute capacity will mitigate any actions that are required to be made by the Kubernetes administrator.